 General Description

-The aggregate reserve for contracts falling within the scope of these requirements shall equal the CTE amount but not less than the standard scenario amount, where the aggregate reserve is calculated as the standard scenario amount plus the excess, if any, of the CTE amount over the standard scenario amount.
+The aggregate reserve for contracts falling within the scope of these requirements shall equal the stochastic reserve but not less than the standard projection amount, where the aggregate reserve is calculated as the standard projection amount plus the excess, if any, of the stochastic reserve over the standard projection amount plus the reserve for any contracts determined using the Alternative Methodology (following the requirements of Section 7).

 Alternative Methodology

-For variable deferred annuity contracts that contain either no guaranteed benefits or only GMDBs (i.e., no VAGLBs), the CTE amount may be determined using the alternative methodology described in Section 6 rather than using the approach described in Section 2.D.
-However, in the event the approach described in Section 2.D has been used in prior valuations, the Alternative Methodology may not be used without approval from the domiciliary commissioner.
+For variable deferred annuity contracts that contain either no guaranteed benefits or only GMDBs (i.e., no VAGLBs), the CTE amount may be determined using the alternative methodology described in Section 6 rather than using the approach described in Sections 3.C and 3.D.
+However, in the event the approach described in Sections 3.C and 3.D has been used in prior valuations, the Alternative Methodology may not be used without approval from the domiciliary commissioner.

 The CTE amount for the group of contracts to which the Alternative Methodology is applied shall not be less than the aggregate cash surrender value of those contracts.

-The actuary shall document the assumptions and procedures used for the Alternative Methodology and summarize the results obtained as described in Section 4 and Section 10.

-Section 6: Alternative Methodology
+Section 6Section 7: Alternative Methodology